jayam04/python-projects/PyPrograms/areas/readme.md

 Run as a python program

 ### Requirements
-A python compiler in Windows, you can use terminal in Mac & Linux
+A python interpreter in Windows, you can use terminal in Mac & Linux

 ##### created by @JymPatel
 ##### edited by